COVID-19 The Smart Phone & Tablet Contamination Crisis

 While the concentration in this article is on Smart Phones and Tablets, the KR615 was designed to, and does, sanitize every small mobile device in your hospital – from Stethoscopes, Blood Pressure Cuffs and Blood Glucose Meters to Oximeters, TV Remotes and Nurse Call Buttons.
 In practical use, many clinicians also use The UV Box to sanitize personal items, including glasses, shoes, keys, IDs and wallets to reduce the risk of bringing dangerous contaminants home.
 The UV Box is at work for you without limits.

-- Hand washing is critical to our health and safety – and well-being of our patients and families.
+- Hand washing is critical to our health and safety and the well-being of our patients and families.

 - The same level of accommodations made for hand hygiene (availability of sinks, antimicrobials gels, soaps and wipes) must be made for our mobile devices.

-- In terms of practicality, effectiveness and affordability – the small, mobile, easy-to-use KR615, The UV Box, is the answer.
+- In terms of practicality, effectiveness and affordability the small, mobile, easy to use The UV Box, is the answer.